Kalamazoo Superfund Site: Otsego Township Dam

 A temporary water control structure that was built in 2015 to replace the dam was removed, and the river is now an open channel.
 The area around the former auxiliary spillway has been restored as a wetland area.
 There are two public parking areas built at former project staging areas.
 The river is now open, and there is access to the river at these areas for kayaks and canoes.

-Plainwell Mill Update
+Plainwell Mill

 EPA signed a record of decision for the former Plainwell Paper Mill in Sept.
 2015.
 The selected cleanup plan requires the excavation and off-site disposal of contaminated soil from the former mill site.
 The cleanup work plans were finalized in Sept.
 2016, and Pre-Design Investigation work was completed in 2017.
 Cleanup work will start once EPA approves the work plan, expected in 2018 or early 2019.

 Portage Creek

 Work on the last OU, Portage Creek, began in September 2011.
 From April to October 2012, the EPA removed about 12,000 cubic yards of PCB-contaminated soil and sediment from Portage Creek, replaced it with clean sediment, and planted new trees and other vegetation.
 The EPA planned to return to the site in March 2013 to “try to complete the last segment of Portage Creek, where the creek and the Kalamazoo River meet.”
 If necessary, the EPA planned additional work at Portage Creek in the summer of 2014.